pabennett/chiptools/docs/max_hold.rst

    "max_hold_sinusoid_test", 12, "Multiple sinusoidal sequences of random length."
    "max_hold_square_test", 8, "Multiple toggling sequences of random length."

-When the tests are run, the Unit Test will also create an output image for each test in the simulation folder to show a graph of the input data with the model data and the Max Hold component output data.
-For example, the max_hold_sinusoid_single_sequence test produces the following output:
+When the tests are run, if *Matplotlib* is installed the Unit Test will also create an output image for each test in the simulation folder to show a graph of the input data with the model data and the Max Hold component output data.
+For example, the max_hold_sinusoid_single_sequence test produces the following
+output:

 .. image:: max_hold_sinusoid_single_sequence.png

 .. note:: For this example, graph generation requires `Matplotlib <http://matplotlib.org/>`_ (optionally with `Seaborn <http://stanford.edu/~mwaskom/software/seaborn/>`_)

 Plots such as these provide a powerful diagnostic tool when debugging components or analysing performance.

 Synthesis and Build
 -------------------